Why AI Content Starts to Sound the Same

 Here is where most "AI in marketing" posts stop.
 They wag a finger at the car wash, suggest you keep "a human in the loop," and head off to write a LinkedIn post about it (probably with ChatGPT).
 But the failure modes are the comfortable bit.

 The dangerous bit is what happens when the LLM is good at the task you've given it.
 Because if a model is "good" at a task, it means there is a great deal of training data showing it how the task is normally solved.
 And if it has consumed all of that training data, alongside every other frontier model, all trained on roughly the same scrape of the internet then the output it produces will, almost by definition, sit somewhere very close to the mean of what everyone else is already doing.
-This connects with structured data when the same signal needs a clearer operating decision.
+This connects with LLMs & the Low Bar when the same signal needs a clearer operating decision.

 Exhibit B: Parliament Has Been LinkedIn ified